Shalini Kantayya: Catching the Sun

-Kantayya's feature-length documentary, Catching the Sun, premiered at the 2015 Los Angeles Film Festival and was named a New York Times Critics’ Pick.
+Kantayya's feature-length documentary, Catching the Sun, a film about the growth of the solar power industry, premiered at the 2015 Los Angeles Film Festival and was named a New York Times Critics’ Pick.
 It’s also part of American Film Showcase, and was planned to be shown at U.S. embassies and diplomatic missions abroad.
 Catching the Sun premiered globally on Netflix on Earth Day 2016 with Executive Producer Leonardo DiCaprio, and won the Best Feature award at the San Francisco Green Film Festival.

 Breakthrough

 In 2016, Kantayya directed an episode for the National Geographic series: Breakthrough.
 The series was executive produced by Ron Howard which will air in the spring of 2017 "in 440 million homes in 171 countries and in 45 languages, as well as on the Spanish language network Nat Geo Mundo".
 The new series documents "scientific explorers from leading universities and institutions and how their cutting-edge innovations and advancements will change our lives in the immediate future and beyond".